Symbolism of Numbers – an analysis by Dr Koosal Sen

 Curved line represents the energy of love;

-Cross line represents the choice or challenge of making that choice.
+The cross line represents the choice or challenge of making that choice.

 Three is basically two curved lines.
-Animals like sky and earth but are not attached to either.
+Animals like sky and earth, but are not attached to either.
 It’s the symbol of pure animal emotion and is torn apart between fear and desire.

 Read: Good Muhurtas for Auspicious Ceremony